-Our Code of Ethics regulates related party transactions and applies to all Directors, Officers and Employees.
-Any transaction entered into with a related party must be assessed in the first instance by the Bank's Legal Department to assess whether such transaction complies with the laws and regulations enacted by the Government of the Republic of Panama, the Securities and Exchange Commission of the United States or any other laws and regulations applicable to the Bank.
+Our Code of Ethics contains provisions regarding related party transactions and applies to all Directors, Officers and Employees.
 The Code of Ethics requires that each individual deal fairly, honestly and constructively with governmental and regulatory bodies, customers, and suppliers and prohibits any individual's taking unfair advantage through manipulation, concealment, abuse of privileged information or misrepresentation of material facts.
 Further, it imposes an express duty on all Directors, Officers and Employees to act in the best interests of the Bank.